-Richard Obede (author of bestselling book Friendship Matters and director of public relations at Love Revolution Canada) took part in the "How to Reach Your Potential" initiative, a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Richard Obede (author of bestselling book Friendship Matters and director of public relations at Love Revolution Canada) took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Richard Obede is a board member and director of public relations at Love Revolution Canada, a non-profit charitable organization that serves Canadians who are hurting through counseling, education, and talent identification, and by inspiring hope.
 In the past, he served as a manager at No Frills in Vaughan, a grocery store with a weekly sales volume of over $700,000 and 130 employees, and has over 30,000 hours of face-to-face customer service experience.
 While at No Frills, Richard was the Union Steward with UFCW Canada Local 1006A, which represents about 12,000 members at No Frills locations across Ontario, Canada.